VSWORK-admin/vsvrsdk/README_en.md

 #### SetVRGameObject ```Settings```: Set your own VR information
 ```
-Aid: Set the role ID
+Aid: Set the role ID 1.
+The field can be set to the string id provided by the backend 2.
+The field can be set to the full path of the glb role starting with http and add configuration parameters after glb
+     The parameter format is: ?info="glb role type"_"version information"_"head type"
+     Glb role type: 1: half-length role 2: full-body role t: any glb model
+     Version information: Fill in a different version string and the role will be cached again
+     Head type: 0: glb zero point is on the ground 1: glb zero point is on the head, but only rotates on the y axis 2: glb zero point is on the head, and the rotation completely follows the head
+     Leave blank if not changed
-Name: Change the name of the head brand name
+Name: Change the name of the head brand name, if you don’t change it, leave it blank
-Hideavatar: hide characters
+Hideavatar: Whether to hide the character
+SetColor: Whether to change the color of the pen and laser pointer
+Pencolor: the color of the pen
 ```

 #### SendChangeAvatar ```Send on the Internet```: Send your own VR information to the server, used in conjunction with SetVRGameObject
 #### SetVRObjLoadPosition ```Settings```: Set the position of glb scene and glb object loading
 #### SetVRSystemMenuEnable ```Settings```: Set the display and hiding of the system menu